”Because of the Lord’s great love we are not consumed, for his compassions never fail. They are new every morning; great is your faithfulness.“

 Being a parent is often about second guessing every decision you make.

 My village has shrunk quite significantly this year.
 That’s another place where vulnerability comes in.
 I’m going to have to ask people I may not normally ask if they can watch LJ.
 I may have to bother people.
 I hate bothering people.
-I don’t want anyone to help me out of obligation.
+I don’t want anyone to help me out of obligation as.
 Ultimately though it’s not about my feelings.
 Its about what’s best for my kid.

 I know that its good that my village has spread out across the country.
 This has huge advantages for myself and my son.